-&lt;sup>41 The firm-level results are identical to those in Table 1 for IT and R&D. The patents and TFP results differ somewhat from Table 1 because we exploited the multi-industry information at the firm level to construct a weighted average of Chinese imports in the main results.
+37 The firm-level results are identical to those in Table 1 for IT and R&D. The patents and TFP results differ somewhat from Table 1 because we exploited the multi-industry information at the firm level to construct a weighted average of Chinese imports in the main results.
 By contrast, in Table 5 we allocate a firm to its primary four-digit industry (Panel B) for comparability to the industry level results (Panel A).
 See Appendix B for details.

-&lt;sup>42 Atkeson and Burstein (2009) stress this as one of the main problems with firm-level analysis of trade.
+38 Atkeson and Burstein (2010) stress this as one of the main problems with firm-level analysis of trade.
 See also Arkolakis, Costinot and Rodríguez-Clare (2010).